What do office facility management teams and facilities managers have to do with workplace design?

 A significant component of a facility manager’s job is to make recommendations for big-impact decisions based on data and current operations.
 They’re in a unique position to influence or provide input for things that will impact the office or company as a whole, including new construction.

-If a facility management team has input into new building additions, they can use spatial data to present their suggestions from an energy and cost savings approach.
+If an office facility management team has input into new building additions, they can use spatial data to present their suggestions from an energy and cost savings approach.
 Several construction decisions can be made from that angle, which has an impact on design.

 Collaborative and quiet workspaces can be built using renewable and eco-friendly materials while adhering to sound design principles.